yemikifouly/Roadmap/crypto_team/projects/CrypTen.md

 ### Questions to the CrypTen team:
 - Would it be possible to modify `crypten.load` to support custom loader for tensors instead of `torch.load` which is currently used under the hood?
+- Would it be possible to load private tensors, ie tensors whose shares are held by different parties?